 Sky Rocket information

 Sky Rocket was owned and operated as a concession by Charles Morgan, who lived in New Castle, Pennsylvania.
 According to Richard Munch, this was a John A. Miller designed roller coaster.
 Sky Rocket opened in 1925 and operated through at least the 1944 season.
-It likely operated to the 1946 season, after which point the park was in the process of being sold to Penn State.
-After the sale was completed in 1947, Sky Rocket was torn down.
+It is unclear if the coaster operated in the 1945 or 1946 seasons.
+After the sale of the park to Penn State was completed in 1947, Sky Rocket was torn down.
 The wood from the ride was advertised for sale by the college.